Fios-Quest/YouTube-Scripts/src/space/newtype.md

 In this code I've moved the Month newtype into a month module

-This lets us protect the internal data, only things inside the module that can change our data must be explicitly marked as public.
+This lets us protect the internal data.

+Only things inside the module can change our data, and we can control exposure through things explicitly marked as public.

+So the interior of our Unit struct is not public, but our constructor is.

 ### newtype 8